Stefan Weber (media researcher): Biography

-Weber studied journalism and communication science at the University of Salzburg and subsequently worked in Salzburg as a journalist and university lecturer.
+Weber was born in Salzburg.
+He studied journalism and communication science at the University of Salzburg and subsequently worked in Salzburg as a journalist and university lecturer.
 In 2005 he completed his Habilitation at the University of Vienna.
+Weber blames personal conflicts for not being able to pursue a further academic career.

 When Weber discovered in 2005 that a Tübingen theologian, in 2004, had copied approximately half of his doctoral thesis more or less verbatim from Weber's own 1996 thesis, he launched a public media campaign to draw attention to the problem of plagiarism in academia.
 The Tübingen plagiarist had his doctoral degree retracted in July 2005.
 In addition, he received a criminal court sentence in 2007.

-In 2007, Weber co-authored a Google-critical study and published the book "The Google-Copy-Paste-Syndrome".
+In 2007, Weber co-authored a Google-critical study, and published the book The Google-Copy-Paste-Syndrome.

-In 2011, Weber founded with Gerhard Fröhlich (University of Linz) the "Initiative Transparente Wissenschaft" (also "AntiPlag Austria"), which operates a website on Wikia.
-There, suspicious cases of scientific misconduct in Austria can collaboratively be dealt with.
+Weber publishes comments on plagiarism issues on his Blog für wissenschaftliche Redlichkeit and runs a business that offers investigations into scientific theses and resumes as well as related public relations works.